 In summary, excessively long WW and too high amplitudes may trigger large-scale instability, providing minimal benefits and reducing the efficiency of the WW mechanism.
 These findings emphasise that an optimally designed WW enhances the population of small-scale structures without contributing to large-scale energy production.
 Although the first studies of \cite{drozdz2021effective} suggested terminating WW at $ \beta \approx 10 $, however, as shown in subsequent studies \cite{Drozdz2025}, this threshold is not strictly governed by the value of $ \beta $.
-Instead, the decisive criterion is the emergence of a distinct outer peak in Reynolds stress that exceeds the inner peak: \( \max \left( \overline{uu}_{\text{outer}} \right) > \max \left( \overline{uu}_{\text{inner}} \right) \) According to that criterion, location $x=700 mm$ is the limit for WW application for the case analysed in the paper (see Figure \ref{fig:uu_flat}).
+Instead, the decisive criterion is the emergence of a distinct outer peak in Reynolds stress that exceeds the inner peak: \( \max \left( \overline{uu}_{\text{outer}} \right) > \max \left( \overline{uu}_{\text{inner}} \right) \).
+According to that criterion, location $x=700 mm$ is the limit for WW application for the case analysed in the paper (see Figure \ref{fig:uu_flat}).
 Upstream of this location, the inner peak (indicating small-scale activity) dominates near the wall.
-Exceeding the above limit (uu.uu) marks a shift in the dominant mechanism of turbulence production.
+Exceeding the above limit marks a shift in the dominant mechanism of turbulence production.
 Beyond this point, the effectiveness of WW in controlling flow separation diminishes, and the momentum-loss thickness increases.
-The recommendation for other cases where the flow history differs, leading to other locations where the outer peak in the streamwise Reynolds stress profile overtakes the inner peak.
+The recommendation also applies to cases with different flow histories, which result in alternative positions where the outer peak of the streamwise Reynolds stress profile exceeds the inner peak.

 Therefore, an optimal WW design should maintain small-scale universality by minimising excessive Reynolds stress in the outer layer.
 By tracking the evolution of turbulent structures, particularly when the outer peak surpasses the inner peak, the streamwise extent of the WW can be fine-tuned to maximise control efficiency without inducing large-scale instabilities.
 Conversely, if this limit is exceeded, large-scale motions become dominant, suppressing the enhancement of small-scale propagation speed and resulting in higher momentum-loss thickness.